Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 Our commitment is to Our Coating Products, which are 100% pure polyaspartic, not a "polyaspartic-epoxy hybrid" that some competitors try to sell to cut corners.

 We also believe that proper preparation is everything.
 A coating is only as good as the concrete underneath it.
-That's why our teams are highly trained in concrete preparation, following the standards set by organizations such as the U.S. Department of Energy For concrete slab integrity.
+That's why our teams are highly trained in concrete preparation, following the standards set by organizations such as the U.S. Department of Energy for concrete slab integrity.
 We utilize industrial-grade equipment to create the ideal profile for our coating, ensuring a permanent bond.

 We invite you to look at our Gallery.
 You'll see hundreds of photos of real jobs for real homeowners.
 You'll see the gloss, the clarity, and the custom finishes.
 What you won't see is peeling or yellowing.